iliapopov17/NGS-Handbook/docs/V. 16S_amplicon_analysis/05_01_Introduction.md

 # **16S analysis with DADA2**
->This folder contains a manual on 16S analysis with DADA2
+>This chapter contains a manual on 16S analysis with DADA2

 ## **Instruction**